umbrand/brand/README.md

 The name of the parameter is called `bar`, and it has value `12345` (N.B.
 This can be a string or a number).
 The description is a text-field that describes how the variable is used (and potentially common values).

 Parameters can be "static" or "non-static."
 A static variable is one that is set during initialization and is not changed thereafter.
 A non-static is one that can be changed while the module is running.
-For instance, the host address of the Redis instance will likely be a static, whereas a boolean flag indicating whether a matrix multiplication does or doesn't occur during a module's run-cycle can be static: false.
+For instance, the host address of the Redis instance will likely be a static, whereas a boolean flag indicating whether a matrix multiplication does or doesn't occur during a node's run-cycle can be static: false.

 ## Redis as a mechanism for IPC